-Bring a reasonable but not excessive supply of shampoo, deodorant, toothpaste, tampons, etc. These items can easily be bought in Iceland, but are likely more expensive and the varieties you want may not be available.
+Bring a reasonable but not excessive supply of shampoo, deodorant, toothpaste, tampons, etc. These items can easily be bought in Iceland, but are likely more expensive.
 Prescriptions are difficult to obtain, so please bring what you will need and a copy of the written prescription from your doctor in case of loss.